SeeGround: See and Ground for Zero-Shot Open-Vocabulary 3D Visual Grounding

 \end{itemize}

-\item \textbf{Camera Translation Vector \( \mathbf{T}_c \). } The translation vector \( \mathbf{T}_c \in \mathbb{R}^3 \) corresponds to the position of the camera in the world coordinate system:
+\item \textbf{Camera Translation Vector $ \mathbf{T}_c $. } The translation vector $ \mathbf{T}_c \in \mathbb{R}^3 $ corresponds to the position of the camera in the world coordinate system:

-The \texttt{look\_at\_view\_transform} function provides a systematic way to compute the extrinsic parameters of a camera in 3D space.
-The rotation matrix \( \mathbf{R}_c \) transforms world coordinates into the camera’s view, while the translation vector \( \mathbf{T}_c \) represents the camera’s position.
+The $ \operatorname{look\_at\_view\_transform} $ function provides a systematic way to compute the extrinsic parameters of a camera in 3D space.
+The rotation matrix $ \mathbf{R}_c $ transforms world coordinates into the camera’s view, while the translation vector $ \mathbf{T}_c $ represents the camera’s position.
 These parameters are essential for rendering and aligning 3D scenes to match the desired perspective.

-\item \textbf{Query-Aligned Image Rendering.} Once \( \mathbf{R}_c \) and \( \mathbf{T}_c \) are computed, the 3D scene \( \mathbf{S} \) is projected into a 2D image plane to render the query-aligned image:
+\item \textbf{Query-Aligned Image Rendering.} Once $ \mathbf{R}_c $ and $ \mathbf{T}_c $ are computed, the 3D scene $ \mathcal{S} $ is projected into a 2D image plane to render the query-aligned image $\mathbf{I}$:

 This ensures that the rendered image captures the spatial relationships and visual context described in the query. \end{itemize}